spynnaker.pyNN.utilities package

 SpiNNaker always gathers.

-Public accessor for getting data as a numpy array, instead of the Neo-based object
+SsPyNNaker specific method for getting data as a numpy array, instead of the Neo-based object

 Parameters:

-• variable (str or list(str)) – a single variable name.
+• variable – a single variable name.

 • view_indexes – The indexes for which data should be returned.
 If None, all data (view_index = data_indexes)